gypsydave5/gypsydave5.github.io/_posts/2016-08-11-the-c-programming-language-part-two-types.md

 In practice when I write C, I start with using `int`s, wait until I see errors that are due to integer oveflow, and then find and replace to change the `int`s to `long long` or `unsigned long long`.
-In practice, on my highly specced modern computer, I'm not too worried about how much memory I'm using for my toy C programs.
+In practice, on my highly specced modern computer, I'm not too worried about tinkering with how much memory I'm using for my toy C programs.

 But it's nice to know I can.